A Guide to Fixing Hot Spots in Your Home

 A common cause of hot spots is clogged ducts.
 Head over to the area of your house with the hot spot and see if cool air is entering the room.
 If your AC is on but there is no airflow to that area, you may need to have your ducts checked.

-If you are in the Kansas City, MO, area, contact Summit Heating & Air Conditioning about having one of our experts come to your living space and determine the cause for your hot spot.
-We’ll implement the appropriate solution so that you can enjoy spending time in every area in your house.
+If you are in the Kansas City, MO, area, contact Summit Heating & A/C about having one of our experts come to your living space and determine the cause for your hot spot.
+We’ll implement the appropriate solution so that you can enjoy spending time in every area of your house.
 We also take care of your indoor air quality issues and offer a range of residential and commercial HVAC services.